Fewes/CloudNoiseGen/README.md

 # CloudNoiseGen
 <img src="http://fewes.se/img/PerlinWorley.jpg" alt="Perlin-Worley noise"></img>

-A utility class for Unity which handles generating and loading periodic, cloud-like (perlin-worley) 3D noise textures for use with volumetric shaders.
+A static utility class for Unity which handles generating and loading periodic, cloud-like (perlin-worley) 3D noise textures for use with volumetric shaders.
 The noise is generated on the GPU, and so it is very fast.

 # Usage
-The entire class is static.<br>
 Use the <i>perlin</i> and <i>worley</i> variables to set the amount of octaves, periods, brightness and contrast of the Perlin and Worley noise respectively.<br>
 Use the <i>InitializeNoise</i> function to load/generate noise.<br>
 The generated noise is stored in <i>Assets/Resources/CloudNoiseGen/folderName</i>.<br>